skip to Main Content

 A Cover Story haiku and senryu contest

-We are hosting another contest and live webinar event for our Cover Story students!
+We are hosting another contest event for our Cover Story students!
 Any student who is currently using the curriculum is eligible to enter their haiku poems from Lessons 16 & 17 or senryu poems from Lesson 61 for a chance to win some fun prizes!

 Curious about haiku and senryu poems?
 Scroll to the bottom of the webpage for a more in-depth explanation of the contest guidelines.